elm-tooling/elm-language-client-vscode/README.md

 - `elmLS.elmFormatPath`: The path to your elm-format executable.
 - `elmLS.elmTestPath`: The path to your elm-test executable.
 - `elmLS.elmAnalyseTrigger`: When do you want the extension to run elm-analyse?
 Might need a restart to take effect.

+## FAQ

+- What's the relation to the language server?

+  - This [vscode extension](https://marketplace.visualstudio.com/items?itemName=Elmtooling.elm-ls-vscode) is including the [elm-language-server](https://github.com/elm-tooling/elm-language-server) which enables most of the used features.

+- Why do I need to install `elm`, `elm-test` and `elm-format`?

+  - You will need to install `elm` and `elm-test` to get all diagnostics and `elm-format` for formatting.
+If your setup fails to find the global installations of those, you can use the settings panel in VSCode to set the paths to the executable manually.
+Alternatively you can also just install these to your local npm `package.json`.

+- Can I use an `elm-analyse` config?

+  - Yes, you can, please check [here](https://github.com/elm-tooling/elm-language-server#elm-analyse-configuration) for more details.

 ## Contributing / Debugging